Bean in there brownies

 Notes/tips:

-- The salt is very important in this recipe to give off that buttery flavor.
+• The salt is very important to give off that buttery flavor.

-- Whisk the eggs in just to combine.
-Do not beat them, as the extra air will make the brownies cakey (which is fine if you like cakey brownies, but there are lower calorie recipes for that!).
+• Whisk the eggs in just to combine.
+Don’t beat them, as the extra air will make the brownies cakey (which is fine if you like cakey brownies, but there are lower calorie recipes for that!).

-- These brownies will only be as good as the chocolate you use.
+• These brownies will only be as good as the chocolate you use.
 Save your chocolate chips for cookies, and do not under any circumstances use Hershey’s.
-I’m not saying you have to go all out with Valrhona, but I used a mid-range chocolate from Jacques Torres.
+You don’t have to go all out with Valrhona, but I used a mid-range chocolate from Jacques Torres.

-- Silicone pans are stick resistant but not non-stick.
-Be sure to grease them.
+• Silicone pans are stick resistant but not non-stick.
+You’ll need to grease them.

 That’s so cool.
 I love brownies (I too grew up on the box kind, and I still think they’re pretty damn good).
 I’ve eaten a lot of red bean mochis before, but I never considered beans as a substitute for butter.
 Woo hoo!!
 I’m hungry now.